Francesco-Zeno-Costanzo/General-Relativity/README.md

 # GR
-Bunch of codes for general relativity
+Bunch of codes for general relativity: e.g. calculation of: curvatures, trajectories, etc.